ErikdeJager/express_template/README.md

 * Dotenv
 * Rimraf
 * Babel
+* Docker (postgresql)

 Recommended dependencies for extension:
+* TypeORM or Prisma: For making object relational mappings (just like in hibernate from Spring Boot)
 * jsonwebtoken: For creating JWT tokens (Authentication)
 * Bcrypt: For hashing passwords and other sensitive information